nthieu1332002/nthieu1332002/README.md

 - 👋 Hi, I’m @nthieu1332002 Nguyen Trung Hieu.
 - 👀 I’m interested in Web Dev.
 - 🌱 I’m currently learning Web Dev.
-- 💞️ I’m happy to make friend with every one.
+- 💞️ I’m happy to make friends with every one.

 <!---
 nthieu1332002/nthieu1332002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.